 Prices for the CIA exam vary based on your membership status with the IIA.
 Though you don’t need to be an IIA member to take the exam, most join for the professional benefits of the organization as well as the exam fee discount.

-Here’s a breakdown of the different fees for different students:
+Here’s a breakdown of the different CIA exam fees for various students and members:

 In order to receive the student discount, candidates must be full-time students.
 If you are enrolled in at least 12 credits for a Bachelor’s program or 9 credits for a Master’s program, you are considered a full-time student.